cyfronet-fid/eosc-search-service/README.md

 ### Solr

-It should be placed on another machine.
-We don't use SolrCloud for now, only a single-instance installation.

 To populate the default core `ess`, follow the guide from the section Solr above.
 The link to the sample data is in a comment to